When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Performance was better than expected.
 The pedal assist is very smooth and doesn’t kick in with a jolt, but builds progressively.
 I was also very impressed with the quietness of the motor.
 Riding up a climb with an average 6-8% gradient was fairly effortless.

 Comfort was another level!
 The combination of the fat tyres, front suspension and padded saddle made for a very plush ride.
-I’m looking forward to putting in quite a few miles on the ZB20 Max, and will update this article in future with real-world battery range.
+I’m looking forward to putting in quite a few miles on the ZB20 Max and will update this article in future with real-world battery range.

 - Motor: The Himo ZB20 Max uses a brushless geared 250w rear hub motor that’s powered by a 48v 10.4Ah battery.
 This all-new model is fully EN15194 compliant, meaning it’s legal to use in the UK and EU countries.
-The rated torque is 32Nm which is about right for a 250w hub motor this design.
+The rated torque is 32Nm which is about right for a 250w hub motor in this design.

 - Pedal assist sensor: Pedal assist is cadence-based, meaning it’s activated by pedal crank rotation.
 The Himo has an updated motor control unit which has an improved pedal assist algorithm, making the assist feel smoother and more natural.

-- Display: This bike features the excellent 500s display unit which is clear to read and has great functionality.
+- Display: This bike features an excellent 500s display unit which is clear to read and has great functionality.
 There are 3 power assistance modes to choose from, a battery indicator, power indicator, speedometer and trip function.
 This display is IPX7 waterproof meaning it will be fine to use in heavy rain.
 In my experience, this particular display is generally very reliable, and even if were are issues (outside of warranty) a replacement is cheap and easy to source.

-- Battery: There’s a decent 48v 10.4Ah battery, which fits neatly inside the frame (out of harms way).
-This battery has all the latest BMS safety features including overcharge / discharge protection, over current, temperature and short circuit protection.
+- Battery: There’s a decent 48v 10.4Ah battery, which fits neatly inside the frame (out of harm’s way).
+This battery has all the latest BMS safety features including overcharge/discharge protection, over current, temperature and short circuit protection.
 A 48v battery will achieve 250w by drawing less current (amps) when compared with a 36v system – this means the motor will run cooler and be more efficient (plus increased reliability).

 - Brakes: The front and rear mechanical disc brakes work just fine, but as I’m going to be towing a trailer, I’ll be upgrading to hydraulics – I will be fitting a pair of Zoom HB-100 hydro-mechanical brakes which offer a substantial improvement on braking for not a lot of money.